*What are the roles and responsibilities United States citizens?

 *Paragraph and Essay Rubrics

-*One long term project associated to writing and debate about a legal controversy.
+*One long term project associated with writing and debate concerns a legal controversy.

 *Quizzes and tests